 There are two types of planning that can be performed.
 First, the analyst can perform planning limited to scenarios within a CCMD or service.
 Second, the analyst can perform an integrated, centralized analysis using scenarios across all CCMDs and all services.

 1.5.
 Permissions Overview

-Error!
-Reference source not found. provides a summary of which actions can be performed and which values can be modified by each user role.
+Table 1 provides a summary of which actions can be performed and which values can be modified by each user role.

 Table 1.
 User role permissions overview.